0xProject/0x-monorepo/contracts/staking/spec/spec.md

 <p align="center"><img src="https://github.com/0xProject/0x-monorepo/blob/stakingspec/contracts/staking/spec/reward_tracking/CumulativeRewards.png" width="700" /></p>

-With this cumulative sum along with the stored balance of a delegator, we are able to compute their reward in the pool at any time.
+With this cumulative sum along with the stored balance of a member, we are able to compute their reward in the pool at any time.

 This information is stored on-chain as follows:
 ```